 Hearing protection comes in many different styles with different levels of protection.
 The most affordable are foam earplugs which rest right in the ear canal.
 However, it’s important to wear these correctly or their protective effects can be voided.
 Another option is custom ear molds which are fitted for the cup of your ear, while others enjoy protective headphones.
 Depending on the model of hearing protection, it can decrease the level of decibel by 15-33 dB.
 Other models, such as those for hunters allow lower decibels to pass but provide protection at higher and more damaging levels, which may be your best option for the extremely extended loudness of stadium sporting events.

 A good rule of thumb is that if you must yell to be heard by the person standing next to you, it’s too loud, and you’re both at risk for permanent hearing damage.
 If you enjoy attending sports with your children, hearing protection is even more important.
 Due to smaller ear canals, children tend to have less tolerance to sound exposure, making heavy-duty hearing protection essential.
 Even moderately loud sounds can damage a child’s hearing.

 While it’s best to protect your ears when you can at your favorite sporting events, sometimes it can’t be prevented.
 If you feel like you or someone you care for is suffering from hearing loss, it’s important to take action.
-While hearing loss is most often permanent it can be treated effectively using hearing aids.
+While itis most often permanent, hearing loss can be diagnosed by an trained audiologist with a hearing exam and be treated effectively using hearing aids.
 To find out what solution is best for you and your hearing, schedule an appointment with us today.
 We can find the best treatment for you and your unique lifestyle.